skupperproject/refdog/input/resources/site.md

 # Site resource

-A place on the network where application workloads are running.
+A site is a place on the network where application workloads are running.
+Sites are joined by [links](link.html).

 There can be only one active Site resource per namespace.